 Can I shape a surfboard from Moda Core myself?

 Yes!
-In fact, we host DIY Soft Surfboard Workshops at MakerPlace in San Diego.
-The next one is on August 19, 2017.
+In fact, we host DIY Soft Surfboard Workshops at MakerPlace in San Diego; the next ones will be in Summer 2018.
 We'll guide you through designing and shaping your own Moda Core by discussing how variable rocker affects surfboard design, and sharing what's worked for us and what hasn't.
 With each workshop, the community and knowledge base around variable-rocker grows, so there are always interesting ideas to learn about and discuss.

 After your Moda Core is shaped, we will shuttle it to Custom X in Oceanside, CA - the leading bodyboard manufacturer - for thermal lamination with deck/rail skins and a base slick.
 Lamination will take up to 2 weeks, at which point we'll schedule to meet again for fin box and leash plug installation.